 Enjoy!

-Nama Chocolate contains fresh cream and needs to be kept refrigerated.
-I recommend consuming within 4 days.
-If you are giving them as a gift, make sure to tell the receiver this information!
+Fridge: Nama Chocolate contains fresh cream so keep them refrigerated and consume within 4 days.
+If you are giving them as a gift, make sure to tell the receiver how to store and for how long.

 Most Nama Chocolates in Japan contain alcohol and this will be listed in their ingredients.
 To achieve a similar flavor to store-bought versions, I’ve included alcohol as an optional ingredient in my recipe.
-If you cannot consume alcohol, you can omit and still enjoy homemade Nama Chocolate!
+If you cannot consume alcohol, it’s fine to omit it!

 Due to its high cream content, Nama Chocolate melts faster than regular chocolate and needs to be kept chilled.
 It literally melts in your mouth, that’s the beauty of it!